 The time required to generate the volume mesh is substantially reduced thanks to a parallel octree mesher.
 The volume is then discretized following the user defined grid refinement regions.

 LB-Solver features advanced, state-of-the-art turbulence-modeling techniques: DNS and LES.
-Large-Eddy Simulations are either based on the Shear-Improved Smagorinsky Model or on the Approximate Deconvolution Model.
-A pressure gradient-sensitive wall-law may also be employed.
+Large-Eddy Simulations are based on the Shear-Improved Smagorinsky Model.
+A pressure gradient and curvature-sensitive wall-law may also be employed.
 It integrates a correction for the viscous sub-layer as well.

 ProLB users are provided with the source code for all all the numerical models implemented.
 Expert users can implement their application-specific models or modify the existing ones: the wall-law, subgrid-scale model as well as the complete lattice Boltzmann numerical scheme.